joachimruhs/booking/Documentation/AdministratorManual/Index.rst

 Target group: **Administrators**

-Import the extension from a local source or the TER like any other extension
+Import the extension from a local source or the TER like any other extension.

 Create some pages as shown below.